znxftw/rudim/README.md

 PRs are welcome.

-Before opening a PR, please run:
+Before opening a PR, please run all the quality checks, perft and benchmark.

-- `cargo fmt --all -- --check`
-- `cargo clippy --all-targets --all-features`
-- `cargo test`

-If your change affects search strength, run a tournament/regression check as well.
+If your change affects search strength, run a 1000 match 10+0.1 tournament as well.